If you’ve been bitten by the love bug, you know what follows.

 The following chart lays out how these issues can vary from couple-to-couple.

 Three Personal Considerations Before Filing Your Fiancé Visa Petition

 Now that we have discussed the primary legal issues, I’m going to explore the personal concerns which often overlay the official fiancé visa requirements.

 In other words, a couple might qualify for a K-1 visa, yet decide on seeking an immigrant relative visa due to their individual beliefs and values.
-Over the course of 20+ years as a fiancé visa lawyer, I’ve learned the most common concerns that impact a couple’s decision are:
+The most common concerns that influence a couple’s decision are:

 - How Soon Does The Couple Want To Live Together?

 - Where Does The Couple Want To Get Married?

 - How Urgent Is The Fiancé’s Ability To Work?

 Let’s take a closer look at these considerations.